 “Son of Adam, don’t you understand?
 A Centaur has a man-stomach and a horse stomach.
 And of course both want breakfast.
 So first of all he has porridge and pavenders and kidneys and bacon and omelette and cold ham and toast and marmalade and coffee and beer.
 And after that he attends to the horse part of himself by grazing for an hour or so and finishing up with a hot mash, some oats and a bag of sugar.
 That’s why it’s such a serious thing to ask a Centaur to stay for the week-end.
 A very serious thing indeed.” (p.
 205)

-This book has many gentle jabs at modern education which are shrewd and witty.
+The Silver Chair has many gentle jabs at modern education which are shrewd and witty.
 I'm glad I made it my goal to read the Narnia Chronicles this year.